-a.
-Fulminant liver failure, defined as the onset of hepatic encephalopathy within 56 days of the first signs or symptoms of liver disease.
-In addition and the candidate:

-37 less than 2.0 and a diagnosis of hepatic encephalopathy within 56 days of 38 the first signs or symptoms of liver disease 39 4.
-Has an international normalized ratio (INR) greater than or equal to 2.0 40 41 a.
-Diagnosis of primary non-function of a transplanted liver within 7 days of transplant, 42 evidenced by at least two of the following: 43 i.
-Alanine aminotransferase (ALT) greater than or equal to 2,000 U/L 44 ii.
-INR greater than or equal to 2.5 45 iii.
-Total bilirubin greater than or equal to 10 mg/dL 46 iv.
-Acidosis, defined as one of the following: 47 Arterial pH less than or equal to 7.30 48 Venous pH less than or equal to 7.25 49 Lactate greater than or equal to 4 mmol/L 50 51 All laboratory results reported for any tests required for the primary non-function of a 52 transplanted liver diagnosis above must be from the same blood draw taken between 53 24 hours and 7 days after the transplant.
-54 55 b.
-Diagnosis of hepatic artery thrombosis (HAT) in a transplanted liver within 14 days of 56 transplant 57 58 C. Acute decompensated Wilson's disease 59 0.4.0 60 9.1.C Pediatric Status 1B Requirements 61 To assi gn a candidate pediatric status 1B, the candidate's transplant hospital must submit a Liver 62 Status 1B Justification Form to the OPTN.
-A candidate is not registered as status 1B until this 63 form is submitted.
-64 65 ndidate's transplant program may assign the candidate pediatric status 1B if all the 66 67 tollowi ng conditions are met: 67 68 4 Th a sandidata is loss than 10 years and at the times of registration.
-This includes sandidates 68 60 e candidate is less than 18 years old at the time of registration.
-This includes candidates 69 70 s than 18 years old at the time of registration, who remain on the waiting list after turning 70 71 years old, but does not include candidates removed from the waiting list at any time who 71 the en return to the waiting list after turning 18 years old.
-72 transplant do not constitute pre-existing liver disease.
+29 а.
+Fulminant liver failure, defined as the onset of hepatic encephalopathy within 56 days of 30 the first signs or symptoms of liver disease.
+In addition and the candidate: 31 i.
+Must not have a pre-existing diagnosis of liver disease.
+For purposes of this 32 section, any diagnoses of liver disease that occurred prior to a subsequent liver 33 transplant do not constitute pre-existing liver disease.
+34 ii.
+Must meet at least one of the following conditions: 35 1.
+Is ventilator dependent 36 2.
+Requires dialysis, continuous veno-venous hemofiltration (CVVH), or 37 continuous veno-venous hemodialysis (CVVHD) 38 3.
+Has an international normalized ratio (INR) greater than or equal to 1.5 and 39 less than 2.0 and a diagnosis of hepatic encephalopathy within 56 days of 40 the first signs or symptoms of liver disease 41 4.
+Has an international normalized ratio (INR) greater than or equal to 2.0 42 43 b.
+Diagnosis of primary non-function of a transplanted liver within 7 days of transplant, 44 evidenced by at least two of the following: 45 i.
+Alanine aminotransferase (ALT) greater than or equal to 2,000 U/L 46 ii.
+INR greater than or equal to 2.5 47 iii.
+Total bilirubin greater than or equal to 10 mg/dL 48 iv.
+Acidosis, defined as one of the following: 49 • Arterial pH less than or equal to 7.30 50 • Venous pH less than or equal to 7.25 51 Lactate greater than or equal to 4 mmol/L 52 53 All laboratory results reported for any tests required for the primary non-function of a 54 transplanted liver diagnosis above must be from the same blood draw taken between 55 24 hours and 7 days after the transplant.
+56 57 с.
+Diagnosis of hepatic artery thrombosis (HAT) in a transplanted liver within 14 days of 58 transplant 59 60 d.
+Acute decompensated Wilson's disease 61 62 9.1.C Pediatric Status 1B Requirements 63 To assig gn a candidate pediatric status 1B, the candidate's transplant hospital must submit a Liver 64 Status 1B Justification Form to the OPTN.
+A candidate is not registered as status 1B until this 65 form is submitted.
+66 67 The car ndidate's transplant program may assign the candidate pediatric status 1B if all the 68 followi ng conditions are met: 69 70 1.
+The e candidate is less than 18 years old at the time of registration.
+This includes candidates 71 less s than 18 years old at the time of registration, who remain on the waiting list after turning 72 18 years old, but does not include candidates removed from the waiting list at any time who 73 the n return to the waiting list after turning 18 years old.